isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div>Courtesy of National Archives of Singapore</div>
 <div>19980005494 – 0016</div>
 </div>
-This area near the mouth the Singapore River is known as the Empress Place, where colonial era civic buildings were located.
-On the right are Cavenagh Bridge in the foreground and Anderson Bridge.
-On the left was the Empress Place Building which housed various government offices, and the Victoria Memorial Hall behind it.
-Further beyond is the Padang, a playing field for cricket which started in the 1820s.
+This area near the mouth the Singapore River is known as Empress Place, where colonial-era civic buildings were located.
+On the right is Cavenagh Bridge in the foreground and Anderson Bridge.
+On the left are Empress Place Building, which housed various government offices, and the Victoria Memorial Hall behind it.
+Further beyond is the Padang, a playing field for cricket that opened in the 1820s.
 <p></p>
 <p></p>
 <hr>